Kushaltho/osticket-prereqs/README.md

 </p>
 <p>

 Go back to the page and you will similar page as show above.
 Just fill the emails as you like.
-The important part is the username and password for the admin.Remember them or write it down for now.
+The important part is the username and password for the admin.A better username might have been user_admin.Remember them or write it down for now.
 </p>
 <br />